-- Names are of any length and consist of letters, numerals and underscores only.
+- Names may be of any length and consist of letters, numerals, and underscores only.
+All characters in a name are significant.
 Note that unlike some other languages where only the first n number of characters in a name are significant, all characters in a Python name are significant.
 This eliminates a common source of name ambiguity when names are identical up to the significant length and vary afterwards which effectively makes all such names a reference to one common variable. - All names must start with an underscore or a letter; and - Names are case sensitive, for example, Alpha, ALPHA, and alpha are each unique names.
 While this is a feature of the language that provides for more flexibility in naming, it is also can be a source of programmer errors when similar names are used which differ only in case, for example, alpha versus alpha.